binlecode/example-todo-flask-rest/README.md

 python -m flask run
 ```

-debug and reloader are enabled by development env,
+To debug and reloader are enabled by development env,
 if choose not to use dev env:
 ```sh
 export FLASK_DEBUG=1